We’re committed to building flood resilient communities

 Map of the Hexham and Woodberry Swamp catchment area

-We're inviting the community to help us gather information about flooding in the local area.
+From 24 July to 21 August, we invited the community to help us gather information about flooding in the local area.
 Your knowledge and experiences will help us to improve the accuracy and reliability of the flood study, as well as helping us to understand how we can best manage flood risk and improve community resilience.

 Further information